 PGY-4: advanced laparoscopic/robotic skills labs

 PGY-5: business of medicine/finance course

 All of these “labs” are mentored by at least one dedicated faculty.
 Resident performance during these labs are graded and recorded.
-We have many laparoscopic simulators that are available at Grand Rapids Medical Education Partners (GRMEP) and each hospital where our residents rotate.
-We have recently purchased an endoscopy simulation model for our program in addition to our endoscopy simulation model/program available at GRMEP.
+We have many laparoscopic simulators that are available at the Spectrum Health Office of Medical Education and each hospital where our residents rotate.
+We have recently purchased an endoscopy simulation model for our program in addition to our endoscopy simulation model/program.

 Advanced Certifying Examination Simulation (ACES) curriculum is held weekly during our dedicated Wednesday morning academic conferences.
 During this hour, two residents will undergo mock oral examination scenarios by two surgical faculty.
 Meaningful feedback is given at the conclusion of each simulation, including feedback on examination taking skills and content evaluation.